zhunki/Superion/README.md

 ## Fuzzing WebKit

 Webkit is one of our fuzzing target.
 Its source code can be find in https://github.com/WebKit/webkit.
+The initial seeds we used is obtained from https://github.com/WebKit/webkit/tree/master/JSTests/stress.

 To fuzz it using AFL or Superion, we first need to instrument the executable.